One Million NOTAMs Processed: What We’ve Learned (and What’s Next)

 Notamify has officially crossed a major milestone: we’ve processed more than 1,000,000 NOTAMs.
 From aerodrome operations to complex airspace restrictions, our AI-powered interpretation has helped pilots, dispatchers, and analysts turn raw notices into clear, actionable intelligence.

-Below you’ll find the chart we use internally to monitor volume by subcategory, along with a condensed dataset and the key insights we’ve learned at scale.
-We’re also highlighting our public Archive endpoint for historical analysis and a limited-time special offer.
+Below you’ll find a chart from our NOTAM volume analysis, along with the key insights we’ve learned at scale.
+We’re also highlighting our public Archive endpoint for historical analysis.

 Highlights at 1,000,000 NOTAMs